 Treat Clothing with Permethrin

-DEET is the well known mosquito and tick repellent main ingredient.
+DEET is the well-known mosquito and tick repellent main ingredient.
 It’s been proven to work well and is the most common active ingredient in off-the-shelf insect repellents.
-DEET stands for N-Diethyl-meta-toluamide so we are pretty luck it condenses down to an easy to remember acronym.
+DEET stands for N-Diethyl-meta-toluamide so we are pretty lucky it condenses down to an easy-to-remember acronym.
 DEET has been proven by studies to be generally safe to use, although many are wary of it due to its potency towards insects.
 People are so wary in fact that one of the most searched terms on Google for DEET is “Can you get cancer from DEET?”
 The answer is complicated, in that studies have not provided enough evidence to say whether it does or does not cause cancer.